from-explore/Porto/README.md

 1. **User** calls an `Endpoint` in a `Route` file.
 2. `Endpoint` calls a `Middleware` to handle the Authentication.
 3. `Endpoint` calls its `Controller` function.
-4. `Request` injected in the `Controller` automatically applies the request validation & authrization rules.
+4. `Request` injected in the `Controller` automatically applies the request validation & authorization rules.
 5. `Controller` calls an `Action` and pass each `Request` data to it.
 6. `Action` calls multiple `Tasks` to perform the business logic, *{or it handles all the job itself}*.
 7. `Tasks` performs the business logic (every `Task` does a single portion of the main Action).